jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Markdown Mode distinguishes between *symmetric* and *asymmetric* atx heading markup.
 Symmetric headings have an equal number of hash marks at the beginning and end of the line.
 Asymmetric headings have only leading hash marks.
+Both are valid, so this is an aesthetic choice.
 You can customize Markdown Mode to fit your preference by setting the `markdown-asymmetric-header` variable.

 `markdown-asymmetric-header`